Creating Accessible Handbooks

 - Ensure documents are left aligned, not fully justified or right aligned.

 - Contrast/Text Colour – a dark text on a light background is best and there should be good contrast between the two for example: black on yellow, not red on pink.

-- Try to ensure no information is conveyed by the use of colour alone e.g. priority items are shown in red.
-If doing this then you should also put the red items in bold.
-This will mean that those with colour blindness can also identify the important items.
+- Ensure no information is conveyed by the use of colour alone e.g. priority items are shown in red.

 - When using abbreviations and acronyms give them in full on the first occasion they are used, then use the acronym or abbreviation in future occurrences.